Azure/alz-monitor/docs/wiki/AlertActionGroups.md

 # ALZ Monitor Alert Action Groups

 Alert Action Groups define the action to take when an alert is associated with it.
-For ALZ we will limit this action to sending an email to a provide email (distribution group) address.
+For ALZ we will limit this action to sending an email to a provided email (distribution group) address.

-[ALZ Monitor Alert Approach](https://github.com/Azure/alz-monitor/docs/wiki/alertapproach.md) defines two approaches to implementing Action Groups.
+[ALZ Monitor Alert Approach](https://github.com/Azure/alz-monitor/wiki/alertapproach.md) defines two approaches to implementing Action Groups.

 ## Deployment